Teqblaze

 How common is full-stack in-house among companies?

-By building a custom DSP agencies may expand their offerings and add real-time bidding to their service lists.
+By building a custom DSP, agencies may expand their offerings and add real-time bidding to their service lists.
 Even though the programmatic market is already saturated, the demand for good ad tech providers is still rising.

 Ready to learn how to set up your own DSP?
 Then you have two options: build it from scratch or choose the white label DSP and customize it according to your needs.
-To decide which one suits you better, it is important to know the pros and cons of every model but first let’s examine how DSP actually works.
+To decide which one suits you better, it is important to know the pros and cons of every model, but first, let’s examine how DSP actually works.

 How does a demand-side platform work?